Pike Peak Trek- 9 Days

 • Witness the breathtaking views of Mount Everest,Kanchenjunga,Makalu, Lhotse, and other Himalayan giants from the summit of Pikey Peak (4,065 m).

-• Experience one of Nepal's best sunrise and sunset views, with golden light illuminating the snow-capped peaks.
+• Experience one of Nepal's best sunrise and sunset views from the Pikey Peak Hill, the favourite viewpoint of Sir Edmund Hillary,

-• Trek through picturesque Sherpa villages such as Jhapre, Loding, and Junbesi, immersing themselves in their warm hospitality and rich Buddhist culture.
+• Trek through picturesque Sherpa villages such as Jhapre, Lhammuje, and Junbesi, immersing yourself in their warm hospitality and rich Buddhist culture,

-• Explore ancient Buddhist monasteries, chortens, and prayer flags like the well-liked Thupten Choling Monastery, a spiritual retreat for Buddhist monks and nuns.
+• Explore ancient Buddhist monasteries, chortens, and prayer flags like the popular Thupten Choling Monastery, a spiritual retreat for Buddhist monks and nuns.

-• Get chances to see diverse flora and fauna, including Himalayan endemics like red pandas, musk deer, and the colorful Danphe—the national bird of Nepal,
+• Get chances to spot diverse flora and fauna, including Himalayan endemics like red pandas, musk deer, and the colorful Danphe—the national bird of Nepal,

-• Trek on less touristy routes, enjoying a peaceful and enriching journey away from commercialized trekking routes,
+• Trek on less traveled routes, enjoying a peaceful and enriching journey away from commercialized trekking routes,

 • Experience the local Sherpa culture, traditions, and authentic mountain lifestyle unspoiled by mass tourism.